From rotating attractors to extremal black holes with axionic hair: Numerical scheme

 In addition to the two shooting residuals, we continuously monitor the constraint equation, which should vanish identically for exact solutions.
 Numerically, we evaluate its discrete residual on the grid and sum it over all grid points.
 For all runs presented here, this global measure of the constraint violation remains below $10^{-9}$.

-As numerical benchmarks, we have also reproduced the known attractors of Kerr–Newman and Kerr–Sen (see \cite{Astefanesei:2006dd} for the analytical functions).
+As numerical benchmarks, we have also reproduced the known attractors of Kerr-Newman and Kerr-Sen (see \cite{Astefanesei:2006dd} for the analytical functions).
 The solver recovers these exact families within the same tolerance: the summed constraint residual and the errors in the physical quantities are again smaller than $10^{-9}$.